menu

 Demographics

-In terms of college education, Harshaw is nearly on par with the US average for all cities of 21.84%: 18.97% of adults 25 and older in Harshaw have a bachelor's degree or advanced degree.
+The population of Harshaw overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Harshaw, 21.76% have at least a bachelor's degree.

-The per capita income in Harshaw in 2018 was $38,207, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $152,828 for a family of four.
+The per capita income in Harshaw in 2022 was $38,950, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $155,800 for a family of four.
 However, Harshaw contains both very wealthy and poor people as well.

 The people who call Harshaw home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harshaw residents report their race to be White, followed by Native American.
 Important ancestries of people in Harshaw include German, Irish, Polish, English, and Norwegian.